 <?xml version="1.0" encoding="utf-8"?>

-Product requirements and specifications differ in how much they can change as the project evolves.
-Requirements are adaptable.
-They may shift as new user insights, market feedback, or technical constraints emerge.
-This flexibility is important early in development, allowing the team to refine priorities or add missing features before investing in full execution.
+Product requirements and specifications differ in flexibility during development.
+Requirements remain adaptable as new insights, feedback, or constraints emerge.
+This flexibility allows teams to refine priorities before heavy execution.

 Pro Tip: Keep requirements open to change, but protect specifications from unnecessary edits once development begins.